fubar2/toolfactory-galaxy-server/compose/README.md

 In a completely private, dedicated Docker appliance used by a developer, the small additional risk might be acceptable in return for the functionality available.
 The developer is unlikely to act maliciously.
-Even if they do accidentally damage the system, the Docker containers and associated local exported disk volumes can be rebuilt from scratch, at the cost of about 10 minutes and the loss any work done on the Appliance but not backed up.
+Even if they do accidentally damage the system, the Docker containers and associated local exported disk volumes can be rebuilt from scratch, at the cost of about 10 minutes and the loss any unsaved work done on the Appliance.
 Before destroying a damaged local installation, tested tool archives can be found in the local `...compose/export/galaxy/tested_TF_archives` directory.

 ### Why would anyone want to do this?